marcCarnovale/HTML_Powered_Slides/static/css/themes/themes.md

 ### 3. Customize Styles

 Override or extend additional styles to match your theme.
-Use the existing `core.css` as a reference for the structure.
+Use the existing `style-blue.css` as a reference for the structure, or core.css to further override layout and behaviour.

 Example: